 One day in Hue: 9 must see sights in Vietnam’s ancient capital city!

-Hue was our second stop during a whirlwind week in Vietnam and we were determined to check out the top sights in Vietnam’s ancient capital.
+Hue was our second stop during a whirlwind trip through Vietnam and we were determined to check out the top sights in Vietnam’s ancient capital.
 Situated on the banks of the Perfume River, sightseeing in Hue is filled with pagodas, tombs, glimpses of the Perfume River, a UNESCO World Heritage Site and the incredible Imperial City.
 With one day to explore Hue’s must see sights here are our top picks for a fun filled Hue itinerary!

 1 | Thien Mu Pagoda